 Small Farm Grants Program

-In 2012, the Cornell Small Farms Program awarded $3-5,000 grants to organizations in New York that presented compelling projects serving and supporting small farms.
+In 2012, the Cornell Small Farms Program awarded $3,000 to $5,000 grants to organizations in NY that presented compelling projects serving and supporting small farms.
 Four proposals were selected.
-An additional project to support a small dairy field day series summer, 2012 was also funded.
-Learn more about the Small Farm Grants Program and previously funded projects here.
+An additional project to support a small dairy field day series in the summer of 2012 was also funded.